 The Experiential Learning Cycle is typically presented with concrete experience at the top, to signify that that’s where the process begins.
 At this stage, learners encounter an experience.
 This could be either a completely new experience or a reimagined experience that has already happened.

-Kolb believed that the key to learning lies in involvement.
-According to him, it’s not enough for learners to just read or watch demonstrations to acquire new knowledge.
 As such, each learner should actively engage in an experience.
 This could involve being exposed to a new task or a new way of carrying out a project they are already familiar with.

 While the experience is usually a personal one, it might also be a shared experience.
 In this situation, learners acquire knowledge by observing, hearing about or reading about someone else’s experiences.
-And this kind of social learning comes loaded with benefits.
+And this kind of social learning comes loaded with benefits

 2. Reflective Observation (RO)